AntonioCesarJr/redis-cluster-docker/README.md

 ## What is this project

 #### This project is a Redis running in cluster mode inside a docker container.
 It's created based in  a Linux Ubuntu 16.04 image with a complety installation of Redis 3.2.10.
 After install Redis, this container starts a cluster mode using scripts that comes with complety installation of Redis.
 After Redis initialization in cluster rmode,  the protected mode it's disabled.
 This step ins necessary to run Redis inside a docker container.
+#### The project create 6 Redis nodes, being three master and three slaves.
+The masters nodes use the 30001, 30002 and 30003 ports.

 ## How to work with this project